top of page

 Course Dates: January 2-9

-Cornell Precollege’s PLBIO 2100, or Medical Ethnobotany, is a fascinating and interdisciplinary course that delves into the relationship between plants and human health.
-This program explores the rich and diverse world of ethnobotany, focusing on the traditional knowledge and use of plants for medicinal purposes in various cultures worldwide.
+Cornell Precollege’s PLBIO 2100, or Medical Ethnobotany, explores the relationship between plants and human health.
+This program focuses on the traditional knowledge and use of plants for medicinal purposes in various cultures worldwide.
 Students in this course examine the history, cultural significance, and ecological aspects of medicinal plants, as well as their modern applications in healthcare and pharmacology.
-Through engaging lectures, fieldwork, and hands-on projects, participants gain a deep appreciation for the intricate connections between nature and human well-being.
-PLBIO 2100 not only equips students with a profound understanding of the interplay between plants and medicine but also fosters critical thinking and scientific inquiry, making it an ideal choice for those interested in botany, ethnobotany, or healthcare-related fields.
+Through lectures, fieldwork, and projects, participants appreciate the connections between nature and human well-being.
+PLBIO 2100 not only equips students with an understanding of the interplay between plants and medicine but also fosters critical thinking and scientific inquiry.

 Eligibility: Current high school juniors and seniors